High Point Ireland

 Having established itself as the global founder of Sport Hillwalking in 2016, High Point Ireland became the All-Ireland governing body for the sport on 10th May 2021.
 As such, High Point Ireland now delivers all official hillwalking competitions at national level across the Republic of Ireland and Northern Ireland.
 Other specialist matters related to the broader activity of hillwalking outside of Sport Hillwalking (the primary one being insurance provision) remain within the remit of Mountaineering Ireland and the Ulster Federation of Rambling Clubs.

-We invited Mountaineering Ireland to get involved in our All-Ireland sport hillwalking competitions on numerous occasions between 2016 and 2020.
-Despite introducing the necessary competitive element to justify hillwalking as a true sport, they declined our invitations.
-As a result of Mountaineering Ireland's clear decision not to develop or promote hillwalking as a competitive sport, High Point Ireland is now leading the development, delivery and promotion of Sport Hillwalking as its official All-Ireland governing body.
+We invited Mountaineering Ireland to get involved in our All-Ireland hillwalking competitions on numerous occasions between 2016 and 2020.
+Despite introducing the necessary competitive element to justify hillwalking as a true sport, Mountaineering Ireland told us that a competitive element in hillwalking wasn't really for them.
+As a result of Mountaineering Ireland's decision not to develop or promote hillwalking as a competitive sport, we saw this as a unique opportunity to lead the development, delivery and promotion of Sport Hillwalking as its global founder and official All-Ireland governing body.

 • Mountaineering Ireland and Sport Hillwalking.